 Methodology & Sources

-All fees, earning rates, voucher rules, and availability were verified on issuer pages (SAS, American Express, SEB/Mastercard, Lunar) in October 2025.
+All fees, earning rates, voucher rules, and availability were verified on issuer pages (SAS, American Express, SEB/Mastercard, Lunar) in April 2026.
+Amex fees reflect the January 29, 2026 increases.
 Terms change, always confirm on the issuer site before applying.

 Your Next Steps